 - you become a customer including when you select an offer of one of our properties; we will also need your bank details, benefit and council tax information;

-- request any of our services;
+- you request any of our services;

 - you voluntarily complete our customer surveys;

-- Provide feedback or make a complaint;
+- you provide feedback or make a complaint;

-- Our officer/agents/contractors attend appointments with you;
+- our officer/agents/contractors attend appointments with you;

-- You contact us or use our services and we note any action taken, for example logging repairs, so that we have a record of what happened;
+- you contact us or use our services and we note any action taken, for example logging repairs, so that we have a record of what happened;

-- We engage in other aspects of routine contact with you;
+- we engage in other aspects of routine contact with you;

-- Prevention and detection of crime; and
+- prevention and detection of crime; and

-- Staff safety and monitoring purposes.
+- staff safety and monitoring purposes.

-Please be aware that if you provide us with personal information relating to members of your family or your associates we will assume that you do so with their knowledge and consent.
+If you provide us with personal information relating to members of your family or your associates we will assume that you do so with their knowledge and consent.

 It is important that you notify us of any changes to your personal information as soon as possible so that we can contact you easily.